jfrankbryant/fictiontaggingengine/README.md

-lgbtqiaUmbrellaTags.png: bar graph with LGBTQIA umbrella tags disabilityTags.png: bar graph with disability tags fictionTaggingEngine.pkl: saved model of the fiction tagging engine
+lgbtqiaUmbrellaTags.png: bar graph with LGBTQIA umbrella tags disabilityTags.png: bar graph with disability tags fictionTaggingEngine.pkl: saved model of the fiction tagging engine MLPipelineClassificationReports.xlsx: Excel spreadsheet with classification reports from the different grid search best estimator models

 Summary of Project Results:
 I setup an ETL pipeline to transform AO3 fanfic into a labelled dataset because AO3 has an award-winning tag wrangling system, so out of all of the options it was the best one to get labelled data with the least amount of manual processing.
 I also setup a machine learning pipeline to create an initial algorithm based on the toy dataset I created.
 Currently precision is better in the algorithm than recall, however higher recall and f-scores likely need more data with better labelling to train on.